theredplanetsings/simsNstuff/README.md

 # simsNstuff

-## 3D Mineral Deposit Modeling Program
+## 3D Mineral Deposit Modelling Programme

 Streamlit webapp visualises random 3D deposits of silver, gold, iron, copper, and coal.
 You can:
 - Select which minerals to display